zshipko/zenon-build/README.md

-# zenon: build tool of the 21st century
+# zenon: C build tool of the 21st century